Radiotherapy in oncology

-The sensitivity to radiotherapy in different tissues can vary considerably.
-Lymphocytes, bone marrow cells, stem cells and neoplasms originating from these cells are subjected to programmed death (apoptosis) after irradiation with even small doses.
-In other tissues, the percentage of cells undergoing apoptosis may vary and determines the tissue radiosensitivity.
+The sensitivity to radiotherapy in different tissues can vary.
+Lymphocytes, bone marrow cells, stem cells and neoplasms originating from these cells are subjected to programmed death (apoptosis) after irradiation even with small doses.
+Tissue radiosensitivity is determined by the percentage of cells undergoing apoptosis.

 The most sensitive to radiation are dividing cells (in the mitotic phase) and in the G2 phase of the cell cycle, while those in the later S (synthesis) and G0 (resting) phases usually turn out to be radio-resistant.
 In other words, tumors that are intensely dividing / growing tend to be more radiosensitive, but not always radially curable.

-The supply of oxygen to the tissue is of key importance for the effectiveness of radiotherapy.
+The supply of oxygen to the tissue is a key to the effectiveness of radiotherapy.
 Since 25-30% of the therapeutic effect of radiation is dependent on reactive oxygen species produced in tumor tissue as a result of radiation therapy, hypoxic tissues will respond poorly to such treatment.

 Why are radiotherapy patients generally anesthetized?

 Radiotherapy requires planning how to deliver specific doses of energy.
-This is often associated with a CT scan, on the basis of which the treatment plan is made.
-Therefore, the positioning for this tomography must be exactly the same as during the subsequent irradiation.
-Special immobilizing masks are used to position the patient, and often also other equipment – they make it easier to later reproduce exactly the same position of the patient.
+This often requires a CT scan which is the basis for the treatment plan.
+Therefore, the positioning for the tomography must be exactly the same as during the following irradiation.
+Special immobilizing masks are used to position the patient, often alongside with other equipment, in order to make it easier to reproduce exactly the same position of the patient later.
 The radiotherapy plan must always be presented to the patient’s caregiver and approved by him.
-Delivering individual doses / fractions requires short general anesthesia of the patient – for subsequent doses it must be arranged in exactly the same way, must not move during the administration of the fraction itself.
+Delivering individual doses/fractions requires short general anesthesia of the patient – for subsequent doses he must be fitted in exactly the same way and cannot move during the administration of the fraction itself.
 In humans, similarly, general anesthesia during the delivery of each fraction is used in young children and people with claustrophobia.

 How is computed tomography for radiotherapy planning different from diagnostic computed tomography?

 In diagnostic computed tomography, the patient lies on a concave table, usually without any additional accessories.
-During treatment planning computed tomography, the patient is placed in the appropriate position, which is accurately reproduced later during the irradiation.
-For proper positioning, immobilization accessories (special vacuum pads, thermoplastic masks, etc.) are used to help maintain the correct position during subsequent treatment.
+During computed tomography for treatment planning, the patient is placed in the appropriate position, which is then accurately reproduced in the course of the irradiation.
+For proper positioning, immobilization accessories (special vacuum pads, thermoplastic masks, etc.) are used to help maintain the correct position during the treatment.
 The table in such a CT scan is flat, as is the therapeutic table of a linear accelerator.
-Additionally, MRI images, especially for brain tumors, can be used to plan treatment.
-Generally speaking, it takes 4 to 6 hours to prepare a radiation therapy plan.
+Additionally, MRI images can be used to plan treatments, especially for brain tumors.
+It takes approximately 4 to 6 hours to prepare a radiation therapy plan.

 Why is the total dose divided into fractions?

-Although administering a high dose of radiation at one time does heal the tumor, it also causes extensive necrosis in the surrounding, healthy tissues.
-Dividing the total radiation dose into smaller but more frequently administered doses (i.e. the so-called dose fractionation) allows to maintain the therapeutic effect while minimizing side effects, making the treatment safe.
+Although administering a high dose of radiation at one time does treat the tumor, it also causes extensive necrosis in the surrounding healthy tissues.
+Dividing the total radiation dose into smaller but more frequently administered doses (so-called dose fractionation) allows to maintain the therapeutic effect while minimizing side effects, making the treatment safe.
 The method of fractionation depends on the type of tumor and the purpose of the treatment.